 ROOTS OF SUCCESSEnvironmental Education & Job Training Program

-An empowering program that prepares youth and adults for 100+ environmental jobs and career pathways and to improve conditions in their communities.
+An empowering environmental literacy and job training program that prepares youth and adults who have been failed by the education system to access jobs and career pathways in environmental fields and improve environmental and social conditions in their communities.

 Engages people who have been left out of environmental policy and planning conversations in an exciting and respectful way